 - Option 1: Fill a small saucepan with water approximately one inch deep.
-Set a double broiler atop the saucepan and bring the water to a simmer.
-If it begins to boil, reduce the heat.
-Add the white chocolate chips and stir until melted.
+Set a double broiler atop the saucepan and heat the water over low to medium-low heat until it's just barely simmering.
+Adjust the heat as needed to keep it from boiling.
+Add the white chocolate chips and stir with a rubber spatula until fully melted.
 Option 2: In thirty-second increments microwave the white chocolate chips in a small-medium microwave-safe bowl until melted.
-(See notes)

 - Stir in the eggnog extract, then dip the pretzels in the melted chocolate using a fork.
-Use the fork to pick up the pretzels and shake off any excess chocolate, then transfer to a sheet of wax paper and sprinkle with decorative sugar and/or pretzels if desired.
+Use the fork to transfer the pretzels to a sheet of wax paper, shaking off any excess chocolate then sprinkle with decorative sugar and/or sprinkles if desired.

-- Allow to cool and firm up for about 30-minutes or stick in the freezer for 15-minutes.
+- Prior to serving, allow to cool and firm up for about 30-minutes at room temperature or in the freezer for 15-minutes.

-Storage: Store in an airtight container in a dry cool place for up to three weeks.
-You may also freeze them for up to one year.
+Storage: Store in an airtight container in a dry cool place for up to three weeks or freeze for up to one month.